• Level 3

 Contact Us

-Where Do You Deliver The PEG Feeding Training?
+Where Do You Deliver The Training?

 We can deliver this training at your premises, as long as it's within the UK.
-Also, we have our own venues in the Midlands if you don't have access to a training room.
+Also, we have our own venue in the Midlands if you don't have access to a training room.
 In addition, we are able to deliver this training virtually using Zoom.
 Zoom sessions for this course will only be available for Theory only sessions.

-Who Is This PEG Feeding Training For?
+Who Is This Training For?

 How Many Delegates Can I Have On One Session?